Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 We note two interesting results here:

 #.
-We can run process 1TB+ of analytical data on a single 61GB instance with Daft without being distributed.
-(16x more data than memory)
+Daft can process 1TB+ of analytical data on a single 61GB instance without being distributed (16x more data than memory).
 #.
-Daft Query times scales linearly with the number of nodes. (e.g. 4 nodes being 4 times faster than a single node) Allowing for faster queries for the same compute cost!
+Daft query times scale linearly with the number of nodes (e.g. 4 nodes being 4 times faster than a single node).
+This allows for faster queries while maintaining the same compute cost!

 Detailed Benchmarking Setup
 ---------------------------